Newly Elected Government of Greece Eliminates VAT on Real Estate Investment

 Aiming to combine the boost of investor trust with tax incentives, the new government introduced tax reductions and provided all the business circles with new opportunities while at the same time clearly demonstrating their policy which centralizes foreign investment as the leading factor of economic growth.

 EU Bail-Out Program is Completed

 As of August 2018, Greece successfully completed the EU bail-out program which suggested the official end of the financial crisis in the country.
-In the last few years, Greek economy has shown strong signs of recovery and improvement.
-Last year’s GDP growth was around 1.8 per cent, and with the new tax bill and the reform program which aims to increase foreign investment in the country, new government is set to surpass 2 per cent growth rate next year.
+In the last few years, the Greek economy has shown strong signs of recovery and improvement.
+Last year’s GDP growth was around 1.8 percent, and with the new tax bill and the reform program which aims to increase foreign investment in the country, the new government is set to surpass two percent growth rate next year.

 According to the new bill, the new government made a reduction in annual property tax to 22% on average to be applied as of September 2019.
-The small property owners will see 30% cut while middle class owners will experience 20%.
+The small property owners will see 30 percent cut while middle class owners will experience 20 percent.
 With all the reductions, Greek real estate is much cheaper than it was a few months ago.
 In order to lure foreign investment into the country, Mitsotakis government makes substantial tax reductions and it would be no surprise to see a boom in the foreign investor interest in Greek real estate soon.